gvwilson/thirdbit/src/fiction/iffy/index.md

 She took it and cranked its cardboard tail around and around, then set it down.
-With one slow, swinging step after another, the cardboard giraffe began striding toward the edge of the desk, its head bobbing in counterpoint each time a leg swung forward.
+With one slow, swinging step after another, the cardboard ostrich began striding toward the edge of the desk, its head bobbing in counterpoint each time a leg swung forward.

 "Well done.